prettymuchbryce/easystarjs/README.md

 A* is an algorithm for finding the shortest path between two points.
 It is very useful in game development.
 Any tile-based game that requires this kind of movement will probably utilize some form of A*.
 Tower Defense games, City Building games, Rogue-Likes, the list goes on.

-EasyStar.js is a simple A* API written in Javascript.
+Thus EasyStar.js is a simple A* API written in Javascript.

 ## Some Features of EasyStar.js